WickedFlame/MeasureMap/README.md

 Visit [https://wickedflame.github.io/MeasureMap/](https://wickedflame.github.io/MeasureMap/) for the full documentation.

-MeasureMap uses the builder pattern and a fluent API to make benchmarking as simple as possible.
+MeasureMap uses the builder pattern and a fluent API to make profiling or benchmarking as simple as possible.

 ## Profiling
 Profiles are initiated with ProfilerSession.StartSession().